 Pubs and restaurants

-The Catherine Wheel is a family-run 15th-century pub in the centre of Bibury with a separate bar and restaurant area.
-They serve tasty traditional dishes using locally sourced ingredients for lunch and dinner – from fish and chips and sausage and mash to pizza and a full Sunday roast.
+The Catherine Wheel is a family-run 15th-century pub in the centre of Bibury which has a separate bar and restaurant area.
+They serve tasty traditional dishes using locally sourced ingredients for lunch and dinner – from fish and chips and sausage and mash to pizza and a Sunday roast.
 And there’s a gorgeous garden to enjoy on a sunny day and a cosy fire in winter.

-For something more upmarket, the Swan Brasserie use British ingredients in dishes with a European twist, like Devonshire crab lasagne or Isle of Wight pea risotto.
-They also do a decadent afternoon tea or you can get drinks and bar snacks in the Swan Bar.
+For something a bit fancier, the Swan Brasserie use British ingredients in dishes with a European twist, like Devonshire crab lasagne or Isle of Wight pea risotto.
+They also do a decadent afternoon tea, or you can just have drinks and bar snacks in the Swan Bar.
 The ivy-clad hotel is beautifully decorated, and the terrace is a lovely place to sit and watch the River Coln flowing by.

 Where to stay in Bibury

 Bibury’s only hotel is the four-star Swan Hotel*, a riverside coaching inn oozing classic Cotswolds charm.
-There are 22 en-suite rooms – 18 in the main hotel and four dog-friendly garden cottage suites in the hotel grounds.
-Each room is individually designed with a mix of antique furnishings and contemporary fabrics, and some come with four-poster beds or a private hot tub.
+It has 22 en-suite rooms – 18 in the main hotel and four dog-friendly garden cottage suites in the hotel grounds.
+Each room is individually designed and has a mix of antique furnishings and contemporary fabrics, and some come with four-poster beds or a private hot tub.

 Historically a working mill which was mentioned in the Doomsday Book, Arlington Mill* has been converted into self-catering holiday accommodation for up to 12 guests.
 The mill’s original wheels and machinery add character, and it’s been stylishly converted with two large living rooms, one with woodburner and piano, and five comfortable en-suite bedrooms set across four floors.